kvanbortel/swen-261-team-project/docs/DesignDoc.md

 AccountController: Only responsible for creating, updating, and getting Accounts.

-AccountDAO: Only responsible for DAO processes related to Accounts
+AccountDAO: Only responsible for DAO processes related to Accounts (**and** checking out need baskets)

 AccountFileDAO: Same as AccountDAO but specialized